 The Pollinator-Friendly Practices on Roadsides and Highway Rights-of-Way Program (also referred to as the Roadside Pollinator Program) is an annual competitive grant program that awards grants to eligible entities to … Read more

-Rebuilding American Infrastructure with Sustainability and Equity (RAISE) Grants are for capital and planning investments in surface transportation that will have a significant local or regional impact.
-Under the 2021 Bipartisan Infrastructure Law, funding is additionally focused on strengthening infrastructure resilience to all hazards including climate change.
+This program was previously the Rebuilding American Infrastructure with Sustainability and Equity (RAISE) Discretionary Grant Program.
+RAISE Grants were for capital and planning investments in surface transportation that will have a significant local or regional impact.
+Under the 2021 Bipartisan Infrastructure Law, funding was additionally focused on strengthening infrastructure resilience to all hazards, including climate change.

 Eligible Uses